iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 ## Unresolved Questions

-- Enforce signed DIDComm messages on top of sender-authenticated encryption?
+- Enforce signed DIDComm messages on top of sender-authenticated encryption or keep them optional?
 Usually unnecessary and DIDComm recommends against this since it's redundant and due to non-repudiation may decrease security and privacy by allowing participants to prove to third parties that authentication occurred.
   - https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message
   - https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0049-repudiation/README.md#summary